TOP OUTDOOR WINTER ACTIVITIES TO GET YOUR HEART PUMPING

 Winter is a time when most people want to curl up under a blanket or next to a roaring fire.
 While both are toasty, they don’t do much good for your cardiovascular system.
-Good cardiovascular health leads to longer life, better cholesterol and blood pressure levels, and improved circulation.
+Good cardiovascular health leads to a longer life, better cholesterol and blood pressure levels, and improved circulation.
 So instead of just curling up with a good book (or the TV remote), try some of these winter activities to get your heart pumping.

 Once the white, flaky snow falls, pull out the coat, hat, scarf, gloves, and trusty snow shovel and head out to get the heart pumping while clearing your driveway and sidewalks.
 Be sure to stay hydrated while working and take breaks to avoid giving your heart too much of a workout.